pcafstockf/smc-reader/ReadMe.md

 There are currently many good libraries to accomplish this, but everything that I found was based on smc.cc/h which is a GPL licensed implementation.
 I felt there was a need for similar functionality under a more permissive license.

+This project contains the source code for a command line tool that allows you to query specific keys in the SMC, or to dump all SMC keys for your machine.
+However, the real purpose of the project is to publish the ./src/apple-smc-reader.cpp/.h files.

 That's it.
 Enjoy!